seeess1/seeess1.github.io/pages/projects.md

 [![NYC cocktail map](https://github.com/seeess1/seeess1.github.io/raw/master/assets/images/cocktails-v2.png)](https://cocktails.topos.com/)

-And we worked with all kinds of data to create these maps: demographic stats from the US Census, the location of every business and the average traffic for every road segment across the US, restaurant menus and reviews, and a lot more.
+To create these maps and our algorithmic recommendations for retail chains, we worked with all kinds of data: demographic stats from the US Census, the location of every business and the average traffic for every road segment across the US, restaurant menus and reviews, and a lot more.
 My job as a data engineer was to collect all the data, clean it, and generate new metrics for our data science and front end teams.

 # Data analysis